Boukos/CSCI-3753/Lecture/Lecture3.md

 Device Management Organization
 --------------------------------
-* by certain registor from the device controller, it will trigger the corresponding device driver
 * Device System Call Interface
   - Create a simple standard interface to access most devices (open,close,read,write etc..)